Solar power at the White House

-The use of solar power at the White House was first introduced during the Carter administration under President Jimmy Carter in 1979.
-Carter's solar panels were removed during the Reagan administration in 1986.
-Solar power was reintroduced during the Bush and Obama administrations in the 21st-century.
+Solar power at the White House was first introduced in 1979.
+The solar panels were removed in 1986.
+Solar power was reintroduced early in the 21st century.

 Background

-Mechanical engineer Fred Morse was approached by the Nixon administration to assess the potential of solar power.
+Mechanical engineer Fred Morse was approached by the Richard Nixon administration to assess the potential of solar power.
 He took several years to work out what could be installed on the roof of the White House.
 The panels could not alter or change the look of the house, and were ultimately white as opposed to a darker colour for aesthetic reasons.

 The need for alternative sources of energy than fossil fuels and energy independence grew in the wake of the oil crises of 1973 and 1979.
-Carter's reviewing stand for his inauguration was warmed by solar panels.
+Jimmy Carter's reviewing stand for his inauguration was warmed by solar panels.
 The Carter administration increased the budget for the development of energy technology research and introduced tax credits for solar power.

 Carter administration

-On 20 June 1979, 32 solar water heating panels were placed on the roof of the West Wing of the White House.
+On June 20, 1979, 32 solar water heating panels were placed on the roof of the West Wing.
 The panels were made by InterTechnology/Solar Corp. from Warrenton, Virginia and installed by Hector Guevara of Alternate Energy Industries Corp.
-At the dedication ceremony for the panels President Jimmy Carter said that "In the year 2000 this solar water heater behind me, which is being dedicated today, will still be here supplying cheap, efficient energy ...
+At the dedication ceremony for the panels, President Carter said, "In the year 2000 this solar water heater behind me, which is being dedicated today, will still be here supplying cheap, efficient energy...
 A generation from now, this solar heater can either be a curiosity, a museum piece, an example of a road not taken or it can be just a small part of one of the greatest and most exciting adventures ever undertaken by the American people".